phosphore/ossh-express/README.md

 ![Researcher dashboard and Project Manager dashboard](http://lorenzostella.it/on/ossh/2.png "Researcher dashboard and Project Manager dashboard")

 ## Technology
-Server side, Drywall is built with the [Express](http://expressjs.com/) framework, using [MongoDB](http://www.mongodb.org/) as a data store.
+The app is built server side with Drywall, an [Express](http://expressjs.com/) framework boilerplate, using [MongoDB](http://www.mongodb.org/) as a data store.

 The front-end is built with [Backbone](http://backbonejs.org/), using [Grunt](http://gruntjs.com/) for the asset pipeline.